turingschool/curriculum/source/projects/night_writer.markdown

 ## Development Phases

-As you work to implement the project here are some ideas of how you might start into the problem:
+As you work to implement the project below are some ideas of how you might start into the problem.

+If you'd like an example of how you might extract the File I/O into an external class, [check out this gist](https://gist.github.com/jcasimir/fd0ceaf731e79c9dd5da).

 ### 1. The Runner